-Figure 1: Pre-reform SMD and post-reform PR district boundaries municipality level, we exclude 19 SMDs that did not encompass the entire municipality.
+Most of the SMDs covered multiple municipalities.
+However, the most populous municipalities contained multiple SMDs.
+The capital, Oslo (Kristiania), for example, contained five SMDs.
+Since we only have post-reform election outcomes measured at the municipality level, we exclude 19 SMDs that did not encompass the entire municipality.
 In addition, we exclude all districts that did not contain the same set of municipalities over the entire pre-reform period (12 SMDs), and districts that contained municipalities that ended up in separate multi-member districts after reform (3 SMDs).
 Our final data sample is a balanced panel of 92 units covering 7 elections.
-The 92 units map into 22 post-reform PR districts.12
+The 92 units map into 22 post-reform PR districts.